mariodavid/mariodavid.github.io/_posts/2016-01-11-groovify-cuba-app-groovy-overview.md

 ### The elevator pitch for Groovy

 Ok, for an elevator pitch, the easiest thing is to come up with is syntax.
-We as programmers all love to care about syntax, so here we are.
-A basic customer POJO class in Java (~100 LOC):
+We as programmers all love to care about syntax, so there you go.
+A customer class in Java (~100 LOC):

 {% highlight java %}
 import java.util.Collection;